-Figure 3-1 illustrates the baseline configurations (i.e., without any optional hardware additions or deletions) of the C-20 and C-30 lasers.
+Figure 3-1 (p.
+23) illustrates the baseline configurations (i.e., without any optional hardware additions or deletions) of the C-40 laser.
 Each laser system consists of a laser head assembly and an integrated radio frequency (RF) power module.
-The RF power module converts 48 VDC, ≤ 12 A (35 A peak for 1 ms) power to radio frequency power.
+The RF power module converts 48 VDC, ≤ 13 A (20 A peak for 1 ms) power to radio frequency power.

-Connection of the customer-supplied DC power supply to the C-20 and C-30 is via a barrier strip with screw terminals on the RF power module.
+Connection of the customer-supplied DC power supply to the C-40 is via a barrier strip with screw terminals on the RF power module.
 These terminals should also be used for the connection of wires for remote voltage sensing.
 Such sensing is recommended to control the voltage at the input to the RF power module more precisely.